Linda Chung: 2008–2010: Leading

 Her latest film in 2010 is 72 Tenants of Prosperity.
-Chung received praise from Eric Tsang for her hard work and purity, and also especially receive praises from Hong Kong Film Awards "Best Actress" Anita Yuen for her effort, positive personality, hard work and improvement in this movie.

-As Chung charmingly interprets in TVB series, Hong Kong Film Award for Best Director Gordon Chan commended Chung calling her the best young actress who come from TV station and one of the best actress in Hong Kong.

 Music career

 2008–2009: First attempt at success

 In addition to acting, Chung used to receive praise in some live show for her singing.
 Chung has sung the theme songs for some of the series that she has starred in then, including her first personal song "Swear" for Legends of Demigods, Best Bet, A Journey Called Life, A Watchdog's Tale and the subtheme for Heart of Greed.
 Chung has also sung the children's songs, which were welcomed by children.
 In May 2008, Chung signed a deal with Star Entertainment which launched her into a successful music career.
 Her first album was released on 20 August.
-Her album "Dinner for One, World for Two" achieved Gold Status in Hong Kong based on the number of sales and she earned the title of "The Best Selling Female Bewcomer" in the year.
+Her album Dinner for One, World for Two achieved Gold Status in Hong Kong based on the number of sales and she earned the title of "The Best Selling Female Newcomer" in the year.
 This album garnered her several awards at the end of 2008, including "Gold Newcomer Awards" and "Most liked Female Newcomer."
-Her first plugged song was "World for Two."
+Her first plugged song was "World for Two".
 Her second plugged song "I'm actually unhappy" got a high click rating in YouTube.
 Due to its success, Star Entertainment released a second version of her album, Dinner for One, World for Two Reloaded, which included more songs and more bonus material.

 Her second album, My Love Story, was released on 12 November 2009 and has since been classified gold.
 The songs of "Thinking of you day and night", "One Day" and "Life and Death for Love" were all owe to her works on melody.
 Among these three songs, "Thinking of you day and night" was the first plugged song and was much more conspicuous.
 Chung won awards in different music platforms based on this song.
 "Fighting in the light and shadows" was the second plugged song.
 She has since collaborated with another Star Entertainment singer, Stephanie Cheng.
 "Ngoi Dak Hei (Ai De Qi)" is the product of their co-operation.
 This song reached the champion on TVB's JSG Solid Gold programme.